Frequently Asked Questions

 A Landscape and Visual Assessment (LVIA) will be undertaken for the proposed wind farm and will consider any likely significant landscape and visual effects.

-We will have visualisations available at the future public exhibitions based and share the visualisations on the project website when available.
+We will have visualisations available at the public exhibitions and these can also be found on this page under the consultation tab.

 How will you ensure the wind farm doesn’t impact the wildlife in the area?